-Students are expected to leave campus during all breaks (Thanksgiving, Christmas, Spring Break, and Summer Vacation); however, they may feel free to keep their belongings in their dorm rooms until summer vacation.
+Students typically leave campus during all breaks (Thanksgiving, Christmas, Spring Break, and Summer Vacation); however, they may feel free to keep their belongings in their dorm rooms until summer vacation.
+Those who desire to stay on campus during breaks or the summer vacation must fill out an extended stay application.
+Please note that the cafeteria will not be open during these breaks.